sonmarcho/sonmarcho.github.io/5-passions.md

 In parallel, I also explored techniques like ink or gouache.
 I didn't spend as much time as I would have liked on gouache, but I like this technique a lot.
-Though the material is not as beautiful and noble as oil, it is a very interesting technique because by drying fast it allows one to work quickly, and it gives interesting tranparency effects.
+Though the material is from my point of view not as beautiful and noble as oil, it is a very interesting technique because by drying fast it allows one to work quickly, and it gives interesting tranparency effects.
 Any mistake can also be reworked, contrary to watercolor for which you need to adopt a completely different philosophy by